sinablk/sinablk.github.io/_drafts/2019-02-22-advanced-classification-methods.markdown

 postFooter: Additional information, and maybe a <a href="#">link or two</a>.
 ---

-> This is the first in a [series](https://alisiina.github.io/2019/01/28/statistical-learning-series.html) of posts that I'm doing on statistical learning.
+> This is the sixth in a [series](https://alisiina.github.io/2019/01/28/statistical-learning-series.html) of posts that I'm doing on statistical learning.
 All the material is based on [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/) book which was taught by the authors and Stanford University professors Trevor Hastie and Rob Tibshirani.
 The aim is to condense the concepts taught in the course and the material in the book to a series of under-10-minute reads.

 ### Decision trees